"Netsela Asmara | Victory to Asmara"

 Language:

-Asmara, the capital of Eritrea, is a multilingual city.
-The most commonly spoken languages are Tigrinya, Tigre, and Arabic.
-Tigrinya is the most widely spoken language in the city, and is the mother tongue of the Tigrinya people.
-Tigre is spoken by the Tigre people, who form a significant minority.
-Arabic is also commonly used, particularly in commerce and religion.
-Additionally, English and Italian are spoken due to historical ties and education.
+In Asmara, the capital city of Eritrea, the most commonly spoken languages are Tigrinya and Arabic.
+Tigrinya is the most widely used language in the city, while Arabic is also prevalent due to the city's large Muslim population.
+Additionally, English and Italian are spoken among certain communities, owing to the country's colonial history and international relations.